MicrosoftDocs/Contribute/Contribute/code-in-docs.md

 ms.custom: external-contributor-guide
 ---

-# How to include code in docs
+# How to include code in documentation

 There are several ways other than [screenshots](#screenshots) to include code in an article published on Microsoft Docs: